KaisenAmin/c_std/priority_queue/README.md

 #include "priority_queue/priority_queue.h"
 ```

-## API Reference
+## Functions Descriptions

 ### Priority Queue Creation and Deallocation

 - **`PriorityQueue* priority_queue_create(size_t itemSize, int (*compare)(const void*, const void*));`**

-    Creates a new Priority Queue object.
+    - **Purpose**: Creates a new Priority Queue object.
 The size of each item in the queue and a comparison function to determine the priority of elements must be specified.
     - **Parameters:**
         - `itemSize`: The size of the items that will be stored in the priority queue.
         - `compare`: A pointer to the comparison function used to determine the order of elements.
     - **Returns:** A pointer to the newly created Priority Queue object.

+---

 - **`void priority_queue_deallocate(PriorityQueue* pq);`**

-    Deallocates a Priority Queue object, freeing all associated memory.
+    - **Purpose**: Deallocates a Priority Queue object, freeing all associated memory.
     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object to be deallocated.

-### Priority Queue Operations
+---

 - **`void priority_queue_push(PriorityQueue* pq, void* item);`**

-    Adds an item to the priority queue, maintaining the heap property.
+    - **Purpose**: Adds an item to the priority queue, maintaining the heap property.
     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.
         - `item`: Pointer to the item to be added to the queue.

+---

 - **`void priority_queue_pop(PriorityQueue* pq);`**

-    Removes the top (highest priority) item from the priority queue.
+    - **Purpose**: Removes the top (highest priority) item from the priority queue.
     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.

+---

 - **`void* priority_queue_top(const PriorityQueue* pq);`**

-    Returns a pointer to the top item of the priority queue without removing it.
+    - **Purpose**: Returns a pointer to the top item of the priority queue without removing it.
     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.
     - **Returns:** A pointer to the top item or `NULL` if the queue is empty.

+---

 - **`bool priority_queue_empty(const PriorityQueue* pq);`**

-    Checks if the priority queue is empty.
+    - **Purpose**: Checks if the priority queue is empty.
     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.
     - **Returns:** `true` if the priority queue is empty, otherwise `false`.

+---

 - **`size_t priority_queue_size(const PriorityQueue* pq);`**

-    Returns the number of items currently in the priority queue.
+    - **Purpose**: Returns the number of items currently in the priority queue.
     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.
     - **Returns:** The number of items in the priority queue.

+---

 - **`void priority_queue_swap(PriorityQueue* pq1, PriorityQueue* pq2);`**

-    Swaps the contents of two priority queues.
+    - **Purpose**: Swaps the contents of two priority queues.
     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.

-### Relational Operations
+---

 - **`bool priority_queue_is_equal(const PriorityQueue* pq1, const PriorityQueue* pq2);`**

-    Compares two priority queues to determine if they are equal.
+    - **Purpose**: Compares two priority queues to determine if they are equal.
     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.
     - **Returns:** `true` if the priority queues are equal (contain the same elements in the same order), otherwise `false`.

+---

 - **`bool priority_queue_is_less(const PriorityQueue* pq1, const PriorityQueue* pq2);`**

-    Compares two priority queues to determine if the first queue is less than the second.
+    - **Purpose**: Compares two priority queues to determine if the first queue is less than the second.
     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.
     - **Returns:** `true` if the first priority queue is less than the second (lexicographical comparison), otherwise `false`.

+---

 - **`bool priority_queue_is_greater(const PriorityQueue* pq1, const PriorityQueue* pq2);`**

-    Compares two priority queues to determine if the first queue is greater than the second.
+    - **Purpose**: Compares two priority queues to determine if the first queue is greater than the second.
     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.
     - **Returns:** `true` if the first priority queue is greater than the second (lexicographical comparison), otherwise `false`.

+---

 - **`bool priority_queue_is_not_equal(const PriorityQueue* pq1, const PriorityQueue* pq2);`**

-    Compares two priority queues to determine if they are not equal.
+    - **Purpose**: Compares two priority queues to determine if they are not equal.

     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.
     - **Returns:** `true` if the priority queues are not equal, otherwise `false`.

+---

 - **`bool priority_queue_is_less_or_equal(const PriorityQueue* pq1, const PriorityQueue* pq2);`**

-    Compares two priority queues to determine if the first queue is less than or equal to the second.
+    - **Purpose**: Compares two priority queues to determine if the first queue is less than or equal to the second.
     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.
     - **Returns:** `true` if the first priority queue is less than or equal to the second, otherwise `false`.

+---

-- **`bool priority_queue_is_greater_or_equal(const PriorityQueue* pq1, const PriorityQueue* pq2);`**
+- **`bool priority_queue_is_greater_or_equal(const PriorityQueue* pq1, const PriorityQueue* pq2);`**s

-    Compares two priority queues to determine if the first queue is greater than or equal to the second.
+    - **Purpose**: Compares two priority queues to determine if the first queue is greater than or equal to the second.
     - **Parameters:**
         - `pq1`: Pointer to the first Priority Queue object.
         - `pq2`: Pointer to the second Priority Queue object.
     - **Returns:** `true` if the first priority queue is greater than or equal to the second, otherwise `false`.

-### Front and Back Access Functions
+---

 - **`void* priority_queue_front(const PriorityQueue* pq);`**

-    Returns a pointer to the front item of the priority queue without removing it.
+    - **Purpose**: Returns a pointer to the front item of the priority queue without removing it.
 In the context of a priority queue, the "front" typically refers to the element with the highest priority.

     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.
     - **Returns:** A pointer to the front (highest priority) item, or `NULL` if the queue is empty.

+---

 - **`void* priority_queue_back(const PriorityQueue* pq);`**

-    Returns a pointer to the back item of the priority queue without removing it.
+    - **Purpose**: Returns a pointer to the back item of the priority queue without removing it.
 While a priority queue is typically accessed through its "front" (highest priority element), this function can be used to access the "least priority" item.

     - **Parameters:**
         - `pq`: Pointer to the Priority Queue object.
     - **Returns:** A pointer to the back (lowest priority) item, or `NULL` if the queue is empty.

+---

 ### Example 1: How to Create a Priority Queue and Push Elements